April 10, 2025

 2. Bissap

-I wrote about bissap in my favorite foods I miss from Africa article.
-Bissap is a Congolese drink made from soaking dried hibiscus leaves and adding LOTS of sugar.
+I wrote about bissap in my article favorite foods I miss from Africa.
+Bissap is a drink made from boiling dried hibiscus leaves and adding LOTS of sugar.
 It’s a very simple and refreshing drink.
-Just don’t get it on your white shirt or else you will have that stain forever.
+On the street they sell them frozen in little plastic packets.
+You tear off a corner and drink it.

-These chocolate/peanut butter sandwiches are ubiquitous in Congo.
+These chocolate sauce/peanut butter sandwiches are everywhere in Congo.
 They are sold in every store.
-Ask the store for a baguette and then add chocolate sauce and peanut butter.
+Ask the store for a baguette and then tell them to add chocolate sauce and peanut butter.
 It’s very good and gives a nice boost of energy at the end of the day or for lunch.

 4. Avocado sandwich

-You can find sold in certain quartiers in Brazzaville, or you can just make them yourself.
+You can find these sold in certain quartiers in Brazzaville or you can just make them yourself.
 You just buy an avocado which is like 20 cents, mash it in a bowl, put either salt or sugar on it, and then put it in a baguette.

 5. Ice cream and popsicles

-You can find “ice cream” men in almost every quartier.
-Some walk around with bikes and ice cream cones, then some walk around with popsicles in mini freezers.
-They have a horn that they will blow to attract kids.
-The ice cream and popsicles are so good.
+You can find “ice cream men” in almost every quartier.
+Some walk around with bikes and a freezer and ice cream cones on the back and they honk a horn to attract kids similar to an ice cream truck.
+Some walk around with a freezer on their back and have popsicles.
+The ice cream and popsicles are SO GOOD.
 It is literally the best.
-I could literally eat it all day.
+I could literally eat it everyday.

 6. Sandwich saucisson

-A really simple yet delicious lunch or snack is a sandwich saucisson.
-All it is is a baguette with butter and sausage and you can also add some eggs and hot sauce.
+A very simple yet delicious lunch while out teaching is a sandwich saucisson.
+It’s a baguette with butter spread in it and sliced up sausage and you can also add eggs and hot sauce.
 It usually costs like 400 francs or 80 cents for a whole baguette.
+Very good.

 7. Tangawiss